Kimberly A. Whaley, CS, TEP, LLM

 Kimberly was inducted as a Distinguished Fellow of the Canadian Centre for Elder Law (CCEL) in Vancouver, 2012.

 Kimberly was designated as a Certified Specialist in Estates and Trusts Law by the Law Society of Upper Canada in 2006 and has been peer selected annually since 2008 for inclusion in Best Lawyers in Canada in the practice area of Estates and Trusts.
 Kim was chosen by Lawday Leading Lawyers as one of the top 60 leading lawyers in Canada in Estates and Trusts.
 Kim is also a Solicitor of the Supreme Court of England and Wales.

 She was given the Martindale-Hubbell – BV Distinguished Rating in both Legal Ability and Ethical Standards.
 Kim is Lexpert ranked in the Canadian Legal Lexpert Directory, an acknowledgement of excellence by peers and colleagues.

 Kimberly was awarded the OBA Hoffstein Book Prize Award in 2009, recognizing contributions and achievements by Members of the OBA in Wills, Trusts, Estates, Writing and Teaching.

 Kimberly is a Past-Chair of the OBA Trusts & Estates Executive, and Executive Member of the CLE and Institute Executives.
-Kim is currently a member of the CBA Elder Law Section and an Executive Member, OBA Awards Committee.
+Kimberly is the Past Chair of the CBA Elder Law Section and Chair of the OBA Elder Law Section.
 She is on the Expert Advisory Focus Group for the Law Commission of Ontario (LCO) Law Reform Project as it relates to Ontario’s Capacity and Guardianship Laws and to RDSPs.
 Kimberly has served as the Toronto Branch Chair of The Society of Trust and Estate Practitioners (STEP), Toronto, and a past Director of STEP CANADA.
 Kim has also been Program Officer, Toronto and is designated as a full member of STEP Worldwide as a Trust and Estate Practitioner, TEP.

 Kimberly is an honourary committee member of The Professional Advisory Group of the Baycrest Foundation.
 Kimberly is a member of the Estate Planning Council of Toronto.
 Kimberly has been on the Estate List Users Committee of the Ontario Superior Court of Justice at Toronto since its inception in 2003.